-For the avoidance of doubt, IR may share both current and previous information, as held by IR, with NZ Police.
+For the avoidance of doubt, IR may share both current and previous information, as held by IR, with a Requesting Agency.

-How the parties may use the Information
+How the Parties may use the Information

-IR may use Information received from NZ Police under this Agreement to process an NZ Police request and/or to assess whether relevant parts of the test in clause 4 above are met.
+IR may use Information received from a Requesting Agency under this Agreement to process a Requesting Agency request and/or to assess whether relevant parts of the test in clause 4 above are met.

-NZ Police may use Information received under this Agreement for the purpose of prevention, detection or investigation of, or to use as evidence of, a Serious Crime.
+A Requesting Agency may use Information received under this Agreement for the purpose of prevention, detection or investigation of, or to use as evidence of, a Serious Crime.
 This may involve undertaking the following types of activities (note that this is an indicative list only for the purposes of illustration):

 Identifying the commission or potential commission of a Serious Crime.